dialoxhuang/DBHelperExample/README.md

 # DBHelperExample

-This is a DBHelper example which extends SQLiteOpenHelper
+This is an Android  DBHelper example which extends SQLiteOpenHelper